51ngul4r1ty/atoll-mono/README.md

      "Executed SQL statement to set up test user account successfully."
 7. Run the app to verify that everything is set up correctly:
    - at root level: `npm start`
+   - console output will have something like
+     `App is running: http://localhost:8500` at the start so you know what URL to use in the browser.

 Running the App (using source code + Docker)
 --------------------------------------------